LITUATUI/pushevs.com/content/posts/max/2023-01-08-in-december-evs-took-more-than-half-of-the-german-car-market.md

 ---
-title: "In December EVs took more than half of the German car market"
+title: "December 2022 - EVs took more than half of the German car market"
 slug: "in-december-evs-took-more-than-half-of-the-german-car-market"
 authors: "maximilianholland"
 date: "2023-01-08"
 categories:
+  - "EV sales"
+tags:
-  - "general"
+  - "Germany"
 images:
-  - "/images/Tesla-Model-3.avif"
+  - "/ev-sales-images/Germany-flag.avif"
 ---

 The tide has turned in the electrification of the German auto market, with plugin electric vehicles _taking the majority of sales_ for the first time in December.
 Plugins took 55.4% of the month’s passenger auto sales, with full electrics taking a third (33.2%) and plugin hybrids taking over a fifth (22.2%).
 Plugless hybrids took 12.8%, leaving less than a third of sales for combustion-only autos (31.8%).